yallungrai277/laravel-k8s-deployment/README.md

 ### Deployment guides to kubernetes, using minikube here.

+This is a a minikube deployment for this app. `https://github.com/yallungrai277/laravel-k8s`.

+## Instructions

 This deployment assumes that you are running from current root.
 Note to debug you can visit the logs via `kubectl logs [podname]` or even better view the events logged by pod, pvc etc using `kubectl describe [pod or pvc or deployment etc...] [name] --namespace=[namespace]`